 The novel follows Amber Patterson, who is tired of being the invisible woman in the background.
 She does not want to be a nobody any longer.
 She envies the life of Daphne Parrish, who has all the money and power that Amber wants for herself.
 Daphne and her husband, Jackson, are somewhat of a fairy-tale couple in their town, Bishops Harbor.

 Amber finds it easy to manipulate Daphne’s caring personality and get close to her and her family.
 Not long after, Daphne confides in Amber about everything.
 She travels with the Parishes, their daughters, and starts getting closer to Jackson.
 As her plan starts to fall in place, a skeleton from her past threatens to shatter it.

-List of best books like Verity by Colleen Hoover has come to an end, but we have plenty of other relevant books recommendation to diversify your TBR list.
+Best books like Verity by Colleen Hoover has come to an end, but we have plenty of other nail-biter recommendation to diversify your psychological thrillers bookshelf.

-- Exciting YA Gothic Books of 2022 Perfect for Spooky Season
+- Exciting YA Gothic Books Perfect for Spooky Season

 - These Gothic Romance Books Will Give You Literal Chills